gogohhh/RedocPrueba/openapi/files_descriptions/clients/info-update-client.md

-This endpoint retrieves a catalog of client templates.
+This endpoint is used to update client.
 ### HTTP Request

 PUT [https://api.dynamicore.io/private/clients]